 - Be competitive: Share compelling industry information or statistics that position your company as a consultant and your product as a viable solution.

 - Be engaging: Prospects will not remember your product demo favorably if it bores them, so remember to pause periodically to re-engage them for real-time feedback.

 - Evolve: As your company and product change, so too should both your demo process and visual aids so that they both convey the most current information.

-It is essential to provide prospects with reasons to believe that your company is in the best position to support their long-term goals.
-In order to effectively persuade them to seriously consider implementing your product, use the featured steps to outline a killer demo process.
+It is essential to provide prospects with effective demos that give them the reasons to believe that your company is in the best position to support their long-term goals.
+In order to effectively persuade your leads to seriously consider implementing your product, use the featured steps and watch the examples provided to develop a killer demo process.